 Electrical wiring keeps the power flowing through your home.
 It is run to power lighting, outlets, and devices throughout your home including appliances.
-Some wiring is low-voltage for things like doorbells, while other wiring is much larger for large loads to power things like ovens, ranges, welders, sub-panels, wells, and air conditioners.
-Here are some great articles about wiring.
+Some wiring is low-voltage for things such as doorbells, while other wiring is much larger for large loads to power things such as ovens, ranges, welders, sub-panels, wells, and air conditioners.

 01 of 08